top of page

 In a world where it’s way too easy to keep your attention on a screen or device, set an intention to consciously choose how to spend your time the way you want to spend it.

 You’re out there being busy and living your life, and you only have so much time to do the things you need and want to do.
 How do you manage your time between work, sleep and raising a family?
-And how much of that time is spent on self-care?
+And how much of that time should be spent on self-care?

 If you really want to see where your time is going, start with looking at the 168 hours you have to divvy up in a week.
 I’ll use my schedule as an example.